 The whole idea to live on pennies becomes an obsession and your daily goal.
-You have to be ready to live with grocery coupons, looking through the latest sales and do a comparison shopping for your food, renting the studio in the cheap places or, perhaps, living with a roommate (man or woman), and to have macaroni and cheese as a favorite food.
-To eat in the restaurants would be probably out of questions.
+You have to be ready to live with grocery coupons, looking through the latest sales and doing a comparison shopping for your food, renting the studio in the cheap places or, perhaps, living with a roommate (man or woman), and to have macaroni and cheese as a favorite food.
+To eat in restaurants would be probably out of question.

-Still, as I said, it is possible because if your brain is conditioned enjoying life in your free time and not paying an attention on how and where you live… well, read the blog I have mentioned above.
+Still, as I said, it is possible because if your brain is conditioned to enjoy life in your free time and not pay attention to how and where you live… well, read the blog I have mentioned above.

 Let’s review the second statement B.